This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

 DIY Paraffin Wax Hand Treatment

 First – once you wrap your hands, you won’t be able to use them at all.
-So, you can either treat one hand at the time, or ask someone to help you prepare everything and wrap your hands.
+So, you can treat one hand at the time.
+Or ask someone to help you prepare everything and wrap your hands.

 Second – though paraffin wax hand treatment is quite effective on its own, there’s a way to even further enhance the results.
 If you use a scrub before dipping your hands into the wax, it will help the oils to penetrate even deeper into the skin.